 At the Annual Meeting each year the Council shall elect an Executive Committee consisting of:

 - The Officers elected under Rule 6, with the exception of the appointed Auditor;

 - The duly elected delegates to Bowls England who shall unless otherwise elected, be members of the Committee without power to vote;

-- Two members from Birmingham area, three members from Coventry area, two members from Rugby area and three members from South Warwickshire area.
+- Two members from Birmingham area, two members from Coventry area, two members from Rugby area and three members from South Warwickshire area.
 Nominations for each area shall be made only by affiliated Clubs within that area.
 Nominations must be made by a Club of which the nominee is a member and be submitted in writing to the Honorary Secretary of the Association so as to be received by him not later than first of October each year and placed on the Agenda for the Annual Meeting.
 The election shall be by ballot and all Delegates present shall be entitled to vote;

 - The functions of the Executive Committee shall be: